stuartjwright/fantasy-football-app/report/040-requirements.md

 ![Trello Board\label{trello}](./img/trello.png)

 The **In Progress** and **Complete** sections are self-explanatory.
-The distinction between **Backlog** and **To Do** exists to prioritise certain stories ahead of others, although the intention is still that stories in the **Backlog** list will be completed.
+The distinction between **Backlog** and **To Do** exists to prioritise certain stories ahead of others, although the intention is not to indicate that stories in the **Backlog** are less important.
 In the example shown, it made sense in the context of building this application that users must be able to join leagues before they can participate in the auction.
 This is why the latter was placed in the **Backlog** list until development of this feature could realistically begin, and only at this point was it moved to the **To Do** list.

 ## Minimum Viable Product